betasio/GlobalWars/LICENSING.md

 - **Date:** October 12, 2025
 - **Changes:**
   - Added Section 7 attribution requirement to AGPL v3.0
-  - All forks must display "Based on OpenFront" (or similar) on main menu
+  - All forks must display "Based on GlobalWars" (or similar) on main menu
-  - Make clear that "OpenFront" is a registered trademark
+  - Make clear that "GlobalWars" is a registered trademark

 ### Phase 6: Clarified AGPL Additional Attribution Terms